jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 Here’s why: authenticity is a requirement for strong relationships and a prerequisite for likeability.
 Just because everyone won’t like you doesn’t mean you need to make it easy for them to dislike you.

-Also, being likeable is life’s social currency.
+Also, being a likable person is one of life’s social currency.

 For example, people go out of their way to help you when they like you.
 You get more opportunities and offers when people like you.
 Even [likeable doctors get sued less often.](https://www.medicaleconomics.com/view/why-some-doctors-get-sued-more-others) And, if you’re like me and grew up in a rough area, likeability can keep you from getting your ass kicked.